awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 1. Select the original instance, choose **Actions**, select **Instance State**, and then choose **Start**\.
 After the instance enters the `running` state, you can connect to it using the private key file for your new key pair\.
 **Note**
 If the name of your new key pair and corresponding private key file is different to the name of the original key pair, ensure that you specify the name of the new private key file when you connect to your instance\.

-1. \[EC2\-Classic\] If the original instance had an associated Elastic IP address before you stopped it, you must re\-associate it with the instance as follows:

-   1. In the navigation pane, choose **Elastic IPs**\.

-   1. Select the Elastic IP address that you wrote down at the beginning of this procedure\.

-   1. Choose **Actions**, and then select **Associate address**\.

-   1. Select the ID of the original instance, and then choose **Associate**\.

 1. \(Optional\) You can terminate the temporary instance if you have no further use for it\.
 Select the temporary instance, choose **Actions**, select **Instance State**, and then choose **Terminate**\.